PipedreamHQ/pipedream/docs/docs/quickstart/make-http-request/README.md

 ![image-20210516211333394](../images/image-20210516211333394.png)

-Finally, click **Deploy** and then reload the URL in your web browser.`hello foo!` should be replaced by the JSON representing the ISS position.
-Each time you load the URL, the updated position will be returned.
+Finally, **Deploy** and reload the endpoint for your workflow in your web browser. `hello foo!` should be replaced by the JSON representing the ISS position.
+Each time you load the endpoint the most recent position will be returned.

 ![iss_position](./iss_position-1824870.gif)

-**Next, we'll replace the GET Request action with a code step and use the `axios` npm package to get the ISS position.** [Take me to the next example &rarr;](../using-npm-packages/)
+**Next, let's replace the GET Request action with a code step and use the `axios` npm package to get the position of the ISS.** [Take me to the next example &rarr;](../using-npm-packages/)